If an application for travel assistance is not approved, or you're unhappy with the nature of the assistance offered, you do have the right to appeal.

 A parent/carer has 20 working days from receipt of the local authority’s stage one written decision notification to make a written request to escalate the matter to stage two.

-Within 20 working days of receipt of the parent/carer's request an independent appeal panel considers written representations from both the parent/carer and any other supporting information as well as officers involved in the case and gives a detailed written notification of the outcome.
+Within 20 working days of receipt of the parent/carer's request an independent appeal panel considers representations (written or verbal) from both the parent/carer and any other supporting information as well as officers involved in the case and gives a detailed written notification of the outcome.